mxr576/d7to8/d8/d8batch/README.md

 #### tl;dr;
 Drupal's [Batch API](https://api.drupal.org/api/drupal/core!includes!form.inc/group/batch/8)
-did not change anything in Drupal 8, that is why this demo module also contains other useful examples from the Drupal 8 new features.
+did not change anything in Drupal 8, that is why this demo module also contains other useful examples from the new features of Drupal 8.

-This module is basically a demonstration of how can you import feed sources from a CSV file to the Drupal.
+This module is basically a demonstration of how can you import feed sources from a CSV file to Drupal.
 The imported feed sources will be stored in nodes.

 The *D8: Feed Source CT* sub-module holds the definition of the necessary custom node type (Feed source) with its settings thanks to the new configuration